Job Shop Scheduling Benchmark: Environments and Instances for Learning and Non-learning Methods: Conclusion

 \section{Conclusion}

-This benchmark repository is an ongoing effort to tackle machine scheduling problems.
-New scheduling solutions using deep reinforcement learning techniques are also in development and will be included upon completion.
-This repository will continue to be updated over time to provide a comprehensive profile of state-of-the-art performance in solving a wide range of machine scheduling problems.
+This benchmark repository is an ongoing and joint effort to address machine scheduling problems.
+New scheduling solutions using a hybrid approach, i.e., integrated learning and heuristics, are also in development and will be included upon completion.
+This repository also has welcomed contributions from researchers outside of the core development team, and will continue to be updated over time to provide a comprehensive profile of state-of-the-art performance in solving a wide range of machine scheduling problems.